immortalshadow007/ProtoSim/README.md

 3. **Data Storage**: Organizes analyzed data in a PostgreSQL database.

 **Key Features:**
-- **Automated A/B Testing**: Seamlessly generates and analyzes data for different app variations.
 - **Data Insights**: Provides detailed analysis and visual representation of results.
 - **Efficient Storage**: Manages data and visualizations efficiently using PostgreSQL and local file storage.